 If this is not possible, position the natural light behind the monitor, using adjustable blinds or curtains to eliminate any direct sunlight.
 Try to avoid having your natural light source facing the monitor.

 If you experience glare from overhead lighting, adjust the tilt angle or move the position of the workstation to reduce the glare.

 Remember, set your seated height first and then set your monitor height.
 If you use a sit stand workstation, you should not have to adjust the monitor height when you change positions.

-Using a Single Monitor
+Positioning a Single Monitor

 The screen, be it laptop or external monitor, should be positioned directly in front of your seated position and the keyboard.
 This will help keep you optimally aligned, keeping the ear over the shoulder over the hip.

-Using Dual Monitors
+Positioning Dual Monitors

 The placement of dual monitors varies based on how you use them.